 Patton Hall is a repeat winner of the U.S. Army's Carroll Award.
-The quality of food, entertainment and diverse dining has made this large facility a very attractive place to socialize, have weddings or other functions and celebrations.
+The quality of food, entertainment and diverse catering has made this large facility a very attractive place to socialize, have promotions, retirement ceremonies, weddings or other functions, receptions and celebrations.
+Private, elegant rooms for catering functions accommodate from 25 to 300 people and are available for all occasions on a first come, first serve fee based reservation basis.
+Patton Hall reservation office is open Monday thru Friday from 9-5:00 p.m.